Published:

 Related: Prices in Oregon expected to rise

-Mortgage rates are also rising rapidly.
-During the week of May 2, 2022, the average rate for a 30-year fixed mortgage loan is 5.1%, while the rate for the same week last year in 2021 was 2.98%.
+Mortgage rates are relatively high, but have dipped YOY.
+During the second week of February 2026, the average rate for a 30-year fixed mortgage loan in Oregon is 6.11%, as per Freddie Mac, while the rate for the same week last year was almost 1% higher.
+Experts agree that rates will continue to dip through the coming months, and hit 6% or even lower by year-end.

 Because the buyer’s closing costs are probably related to the sale price, they too could rise between now and next year.
 On average, home buyers in Oregon pay around 2% to 5% of the sale price in the form of closing costs.